Art world fears "big chill" as Frieze Week begins

 The annual event held in a giant marquee has quickly become a key date for anyone wanting to acquire top works by modern and living painters.

-It has spawned a merry-go-round of auctions, rival fairs like the Pavilion of Art & Design (PAD), major exhibitions, gallery openings including a new White Cube space and, of course, endless glitzy, champagne-fueled parties.
+It has spawned a merry-go-round of auctions, rival fairs like the Pavilion of Art & Design PAD.L, major exhibitions, gallery openings including a new White Cube space and, of course, endless glitzy, champagne-fuelled parties.

 But after two years of strong growth in prices, particularly for top artists, global financial turmoil once again threatens to bring the chill of uncertainty to the week as it did in the wake of the 2008 Lehman Brothers collapse.